Skip to content

 XII.4 · The Sublime and Political Aesthetics

-The genuine sublime is the awe experienced before the depth and complexity of collective human existence, the weight of history, the fragility of civilization, the irreducible mystery of shared life.
-This sublime promotes lucidity: it reminds the citizen that the problems they face are always larger than any solution (T1), that society is always more complex than any model, that the other is always more than one’s image of them.
-The genuine sublime makes one more humble, more open, more willing to listen.
+The sublime has two forms.
+The genuine sublime is awe before the depth of collective existence: the weight of history, the fragility of civilization, the irreducible mystery of shared life.
+It reminds the citizen that the problems they face are always larger than any solution (T1), that society is always more complex than any model, that the other is always more than one’s image of them.
+It makes one humbler, more open, more willing to listen.
+The manipulated sublime is the deliberate deployment of awe to suppress critical thought: military parades, grandiose architecture, nationalist spectacle, the dazzling promises of technological utopia, all producing the feeling that “before this greatness, your doubts are insignificant.”
+The criterion is simple: the genuine sublime deepens humility (AF15); the manipulated sublime intensifies fervor and pride (AF12).
+The former is a sincere response to Mystery (D4); the latter wraps the power-desire of Pattern in the garments of Mystery.

 XII.5 · Affect Manipulation and Algorithmic Politics